Improving Language Model Prompting in Support of Semi-autonomous Task Learning

 \subsection{Online Task Learning via Human Interaction}

 This research builds on a prior ITL agent, developed in the Soar cognitive architecture, that learns novel tasks via natural language interaction with a human instructor \citep{kirk_learning_2019,mininger_expanding_2021}.
 The agent and instructor participate in a dialog in which the agent asks to be taught a new task, asks for goals and subtasks associated with the new task, and seeks to connect or ``ground'' each instruction to its current understanding of the situation.
-The agent includes natural language parsing, interpretation, and generation capabilities that allow it to participate in a restricted but still expressive dialogue of interactions.
+The agent has natural language parsing, interpretation, and generation capabilities that allow it to participate in a restricted but still expressive dialogue of interactions.
 In particular, the agent seeks clarification whenever it cannot ground a phrase or term in the instruction.

 The agent uses iterative-deepening planning to evaluate if it can satisfy task goals without further instruction.
-For example, if it has a goal to ``put bottle in recycling bin,'' planning finds a simple, two-step plan: \texttt{pick-up(bottle)}, \texttt{put-down(bottle,recycling-bin)}.
-Further, the agent use means-end reasoning to determine how to accomplish effector-level task steps.
-Thus, \texttt{pick-up(bottle)} is achieved by employing means-ends reasoning to select \texttt{approach(table)} and \texttt{extend-gripper(bottle),} eliminating the need for low-level instructions.
+For example, if it has a goal that the ``bottle is in the recycling bin,'' planning finds a simple, two-step plan: \texttt{pick-up(bottle)}, \texttt{put-down(bottle,recycling-bin)}.
+Further, the agent uses subtask decomposition and planning to determine how to accomplish effector-level task steps.
+Thus, \texttt{pick-up(bottle)} is achieved by first executing \texttt{approach(bottle)} and \texttt{face(bottle),} eliminating the need for low-level instructions.